What is Self Assessment?

 1. Registering for Self Assessment

 If an individual identifies that they need to file a Self Assessment tax return for a particular tax year, they should register with HMRC.
 The deadline for registering is 5th October of the calendar year in which that tax year ended.
-For example, individuals who have to file their first Self Assessment tax return for the 2020/21 tax year, which ends on 5th April 2021, need to register with HMRC by 5th October 2021.
+For example, individuals who have to file their first Self Assessment tax return for the 2021/22 tax year, which ended on 5th April 2022, need to register with HMRC by 5th October 2022.
 Once registered, individuals won’t need to register for Self Assessment with HMRC again.

 2. Completing and filing a Self Assessment tax return